9 examples to inspire your next annual report

 World Vision

-As a non-profit that focuses on children’s wellbeing around the world, World Vision has titled this report “Our Progress”.
+As a non-profit that focuses on children’s wellbeing around the world, World Vision titled this report 'Our Progress'.
 There’s a strong sense of brand identity throughout, which is especially important for an organisation that relies on donors and fundraisers.
 The report’s design is held together with World Vision’s signature bright colour scheme of orange and black.

 It’s packed full of links, too.
 In fact, this report acts more like a press release or a cover page: you can click through to learn more about individual aspects of World Vision’s work and milestones, or download a full report of financial information at the end.